-Cardiovascular Disease Prevalence and Significance Atherosclerotic cardiovascular disease (ASCVD) is the leading cause of death in the United States and worldwide.
-In the US alone, a person dies from cardiovascular-related… Continue reading Revolutionary Drug for Lowering Cholesterol
+Atherosclerotic cardiovascular disease (ASCVD) is the leading cause of death in the United States and worldwide.
+In the US alone, a person dies from cardiovascular-related causes every 33 seconds.
+Therefore, it is crucial to develop new therapies that aim to reduce the risk of cardiovascular disease.

 Scope of the Problem.
 Atherosclerotic cardiovascular disease (ASCVD) is the leading cause of death among patients with diabetes.
 Therefore, managing ASCVD risk is crucial in preventing the progression of atherosclerosis and… Continue reading Diabetes & Cardiovascular Disease